dseguy/php-error-messages/messages/returning-bool-from-comparison-function-is-deprecated.rst

 Changed Behavior
 ________________

+This error may appear following an evolution in behavior, in previous versions.
+See `sortClosureReturnType <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/sortClosureReturnType.html>`_.

+Changed Behavior
+________________

-This error may appear in different PHP versions `sortClosureReturnType <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/sortClosureReturnType.html>`_.
+This error may appear following an evolution in behavior, in previous versions.
+See `sortClosureReturnType <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/sortClosureReturnType.html>`_.